puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 6. While still connected as the non-admin user, send a cert request to the master by running puppet with `puppet agent -t`.

 7. On the master node, as an admin user, sign the certificate request using the console or by running `puppet cert sign nonrootuser`.
+If admin user agent requests were somehow mistakenly generated, **do not** accept those requests.
+Doing so can lead to unwanted behavior and potential security issues.
+For example, if your site.pp has no default node configuration, running agent as non-admin could lead to unwanted node definitions getting generated using alt hostnames, a potential security issue.

 8. On the agent node, verify that the agent is connected and working by again starting a puppet run while logged in as the non-admin user.
 Running `puppet agent -t` should download and process the catalog from the master without issue.